Rjmoodie/yardpass-upgrade/Ideation/landing-page.md

 ### 1. Hero Section (Above the Fold)

 **Headline:**
-"Simplify Event Management with YardPass"
+"Simplify Event Management with Liventix"

 **Subheadline:**
 "The all-in-one platform for ticketing, analytics, and community engagement.
 Trusted by organizers who care about their events."

 **Visual:**
-- High-quality hero image or animated mockup of YardPass dashboard
+- High-quality hero image or animated mockup of Liventix dashboard
 - Or: Background video of event scenes (looping, 10-15 seconds)
 - Subtle gradient overlay for text readability